-One of the things I specialize in is revision breast augmentation surgery, usually after someone has already had breast implants (or augmentation) done before but is unhappy with the size, symmetry, shape, and/or feel of their breasts.
-Sometimes patients may have had breast augmentation elsewhere and might be unhappy with their size or shape.
-I routinely see patients for revision breast surgery cases in which the implants are exchanged; the “pockets” are changed (for example, if the implants are “above the muscle,” they may be switched to below the muscle); and/or the “capsule” has to be opened, removed, or even redesigned to allow the implant to “sit” better on the chest wall.
+One of the things Dr. James F. Boynton specializes in is revision breast augmentation surgery, also referred to as breast revision surgery and/or breast implant revision.
+This procedure is typically performed after someone has already had breast augmentation elsewhere but is unhappy with the size, symmetry, shape, and/or feel of their breasts.
+Dr. Boynton routinely sees patients for revision breast surgery cases in which the implants are exchanged for another type, size, and/or shape.
+This procedure can also address the breast pockets if, for example, the implants are above the muscle and they are going to be switched to below the muscle; and/or if the “capsule” has to be opened, removed, or even redesigned to allow the implant to “sit” better on the chest wall.
 Each particular patient’s case is really individualized and tailored to their specific concern and/or problem.

+For some patients, revision breast augmentation may involve site changes (also known as pocket changes) – i.e. changing the implants from above the muscle to under the muscle.
 Many patients with old saline breast augmentation (especially if they are on top of the muscle) really hate the “sloshing” of fluid that, in many cases, can be visible even on the outside in various positions, depending on how thin the tissues are.
 When this is the case, Dr. Boynton typically likes to remove the old implants, perform a site/pocket change to under the muscle, and replace the implants with one of several types of silicone gel implants.
 This often leads to a much more natural shape and better feel, and the wrinkles/ripples typically go away.

 Implants can “drift” to the side or below the natural crease under the breast (malposition of breast implants), or they can sometimes be too close or even too “visible”—showing ripples and wrinkles that may not be desired.
 Dr. Boynton regularly performs revision surgery to correct these problems.

-Neo Pocket Technique
+Neo Pocket Revision Breast Augmentation Technique

 Also referred to as the neosubpectoral technique, the neo pocket method for breast revision surgery can often be an excellent option for patients interested in downsizing/upgrading their implants, as well as those who are experiencing capsular contracture, malpositioning, and/or other complications from implants that have been placed underneath the pectoral muscle during a previous augmentation.
 With this approach, a new implant “pocket” is dissected in front of the anterior wall of the preexisting capsule, and the original pocket is then collapsed and secured to the chest wall.
 The inframammary fold (the natural crease underneath the breast) can also be raised and repositioned properly during the procedure for an optimal outcome.
 With the neo pocket method, a textured, anatomically shaped, form-stable cohesive gel implant is most commonly utilized, as Dr. Boynton has found that this type of implant creates the best results for most individuals.